X

 Garden Design Ideas and Companion Plants

-Here are a few of my favorite ways to plant it:
+Here are a few of my favorite ways to use angelonia in the garden:

-• Tuck it into the middle of a flower bed, with smaller plants in front
+• Plant it in the middle or back of flower beds, with shorter flowers planted in front.

-• Use it as the “thriller” in a container garden to add height and color
+• Use angelonia as the “thriller” in container arrangements to add height and vertical interest.

-• Plant several together in a sunny spot for a big, colorful statement
+• Plant several together in a sunny location for a bold display of color.

 Growing Angelonia in Containers